TO THE MEMBERS OF INDUSTRIAL INVESTMENT TRUST LIMITED

 Emphasis of Matter

-f) We draw attention to note 54 to the Standalone Financial Statementswhich describes the impact of Covid-19 pandemic on the Company's operations and results as assessed by themanagement.
+f) We draw attention to note 51 to the Standalone Financial Statementswhich describes the impact of Covid-19 pandemic on the Company's operations and results asassessed by the management.

-Our opinion is not modified in this regard.
+Our opinion is not modified in respect of the above matters.

 Key Audit Matters

 Key audit matters are those matters that in our professional judgmentwere of most significance in our audit of the Standalone Financial Statements for thefinancial year ended March 312022.
 These matters were addressed in the context of ouraudit of the Standalone Financial Statements as a whole and in forming our opinionthereon and we do not provide a separate opinion on these matters.
 For each matter belowour description of how our audit addressed the matter is provided in that context.

 We have determined the matters described below to be the key auditmatters to be communicated in our report.
 We have fulfilled the responsibilities describedin the Auditors' responsibilities for the audit of the Standalone Financial Statementssection of our report including in relation to these matters.
 Accordingly our auditincluded the performance of procedures designed to respond to our assessment of the risksof material misstatement of the Standalone Financial Statements.
 The results of our auditprocedures including the procedures performed to address the matters below provide thebasis for our audit opinion on the accompanying Standalone Financial Statements.